Reflection on an Internship by Faith Kelley

 - Registering guests by phone, on-line and in person

-- Performing office work as needed
+- Assisting with office management as needed

 - Sharing in the spiritual life of the House and participating in House sponsored events

 Most of the DC area is easily accessible by Metrorail (subway) or city buses, and William Penn House is a 10 to 15-minute walk to three Metrorail stops.
 The House is within walking distance of the Nation's Capitol, the House and Senate Office Buildings, the Supreme Court, the Library of Congress, the Smithsonian Museums and the National Gallery of Art, as well as being a short Metrorail ride to the White House and most government agencies.
-Most hospitality shifts are from 7AM to 2PM or from 2PM to 9PM, allowing the intern time to explore the resources and volunteer opportunities the Washington DC area has to offer during regular business hours.

-- Small stipend for living expenses
+- Small stipend for living expenses (full-time internships)

 - Funding and leave for professional development activities